A commitment ring. New idea or return to innocence?

 Long before a diamond engagement ring became a centrepiece of the proposal, there was a promise of return.

-Long before the engagement ring became the centrepiece of a proposal, before the diamonds and the marketing campaigns.
-Before the theatre of it all, there was simply a ring.
-Given between two people without a ceremony or pressure, neither date in a diary.
+Before the diamonds and the marketing campaigns, there was simply a ring given between two people without a ceremony or pressure, neither date in a diary.
 Just the certainty that what they had was real and worth keeping.
 Medieval knights gave rings to their ladies before riding off to war as a promise of devotion and return.

 The Victorians engraved theirs with poetry.
 The Renaissance lovers exchanged gimmel rings, two interlocking bands worn separately during courtship and reunited at marriage.